 Peter Victor and Eric Miller Tim Jackson (University of Surrey, UK)

-CIGI/INET and Metcalf Foundation2011-2012 The project aims to analyse the possibility of achieving economic and financial stability, high employment and good social outcomes, in the presence of clearly defined resource and environmental limits, even if these mean some limits to economic growth.
-GEMMA will allow policymakers, scholars, and the engaged public to explore these scenarios.
+The project aimed to analyse the possibility of achieving economic and financial stability, high employment and good social outcomes, in the presence of clearly defined resource and environmental limits, even if these mean some limits to economic growth.
+GEMMA was designed for policymakers, scholars, and the engaged public to explore these scenarios.

 Green Words, Green Worlds: Environmental Literatures and Politics in Canada